VUIIS/dax/docs/processors_v3.rst

 ---------------
 Each xnat assessor item requires a **proctype** field.
 The **proctype** field is used to match against the assessor proctype attribute on XNAT.
 The value can be a single string or a comma-separated list.
 Wildcards are also supported.

-By default, any assessor that matches **proctype** will be included.
-However if **needs_qc** is set to *True*, assessors with a qcstatus of "Needs QA", "Bad", "Failed", "Poor", or "Do Not Run" will be excluded.
+Any assessor that matches **proctype** will be included as a possible input.
+However if **needs_qc** is set to *True*, input assessors with a qcstatus of "Needs QA", "Bad", "Failed", "Poor", or "Do Not Run" will cause the new assessor not to run.

 The **resources** subsection of each xnat assessor should contain a list of resources to download from the matched scan.
-Each resource requires fields for **ftype** and **var**.

 The **ftype** specifies what type to downloaded from the resource, either *FILE*, *DIR*, or *DIRJ*. *FILE* will download individual files from the resource. *DIR* will download the whole directory from the resource with the hierarchy maintained. *DIRJ* will also download the directory but strips extraneous intermediate directories from the produced path as impelemented by the "-j" flag of unzip.

-The **var** field defines the tag to be replaced in the **command** string template (see below).
+The **varname** field defines the tag to be replaced in the **command** string template (see below).

-Optional fields for a resource are fmatch, fdest and fcount. fmatch defines a regular expression to apply to filter the list of filenames in the resource. fcount can be used to limit the number of files matched.
-By default, only 1 file is downloaded.
+Optional fields for a resource are **fmatch** and **fdest**. fmatch defines a regular expression to apply to filter the list of filenames in the resource.
 The inputs for some containers are expected to be in specific locations with specific filenames.
 This is accomplished using the **fdest** field.
 The file or directory gets copied to /INPUTS and renamed to the name specified in **fdest**.

 xnat attrs